HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 ## Marketing
 - The more developed the market, the more strategic you have to be.
 Stay out of false promises, countdown timers, marketing gimmicks, and bold claims.
 - People are loyal to brands and relationships, not corporations or businesses.
 A brand is the best defense to commoditization.
+- Reiterate on these questions throughout your marketing strategy.
+This is all about setting up a process that helps you identify which tactics work for you:
+	- What is your one goal for this year?
+	- Who exactly is your customer and where can you find them?
+	- What is one marketing activity you can double down on?
+	- How can you delight your first 100 customers?
+	- If you **had** to double your business with no money in thirty days, what would you do?
+> [!info]- Which way to go ?
+> - You never know what’s going to work when it comes to marketing.
+> - To find the thing that does work, what you need is a process of small _experiments_—based on your *best guess* of what might work.
+> - It’s all about prioritizing tactics and ruthlessly testing them!
+Find what works (in _**30 days**_ of continuous effort) and double down on it; find what doesn’t work and kill it.
+> - The simple lesson here is that you need to find the tactics that are right for your business—not just what’s the “hottest” marketing strategy this month.
 - Derived from the [[Entrepreneurship#Problems and solutions |eternal markets]], whenever you write content, sales pages, or promotions for your product write it from the lens of one of (or a combination of) these desires:
 	- Career advancement
 	- Skill acquisition